mukundiitkgp/Exerciser/README.md

   Changes to be made in the code:

   Line 8: protoFile = '............' : Here, you need to provide the location of .prototxt file of either coco or mpi (point b. or point c., as above)

   Line 9: weightsFile = '............' : Here, you need to provide the location of .caffemodel file of either coco or mpi corresponding to the one mentioned in Line 8 (point b. or point c., as above)

-  You're done with the changes, you can run it now :)
+  You're done with the changes, you can run 'multi_openpose.py' now :)